GalSamuel/Works/README.md

 There is another chunk of the project that will not be there due to copyrights, but was part of the project (the missing piece if you may): A Wolfram Mathematica code that creates a multiplex network (graph) and then computes measures for each participant based on their responses in the experiment.
 I did not create this code myself (one of the contributing authors did) which is why it is not here.

-If you want to see the bigger picture, you can download the PPT or the thesis dissertation (Thesis Dissertation and PPT folder), or contact me - gal.samuel@gmail.com .
+If you want to know more about the research, you can download the PPT or the thesis dissertation (Thesis Dissertation and PPT folder), or contact me - gal.samuel@gmail.com.

 The first study in this research was published in a The Journal of Research in Personality: https://www.sciencedirect.com/science/article/abs/pii/S0092656623000314